Do you need a certificate of translation? If the answer is yes, then keep reading.

 Is This Always Necessary?

 No, not all documents need to be translated in this manner.
 However, documents that have a legal implication may need to be.
-Another example of when you might need a translation certification statement is when you need proof of your degree.
+Another example of when you might need an official translation certification statement is when you need proof of your degree.

 What if your qualifications were issued in a language other than English?
 You’d either have to have a certificate of this nature or hope the company that you’re applying to can interpret the document for themselves.